DIY Garlic Water Pesticide for Organic Pest Control

 Instructions:

-1. Crush 8-10 garlic cloves in a blender and make a smooth paste.
+1. Crush 5 to 6 garlic cloves (for stronger infestation, use 8 to 10) in a blender and make a smooth paste.

-2. Add jalapeno and one spoon of pepper and blend again.
+2. Add jalapeno or one spoonful of pepper and blend again.

 4. Pour the solution into a glass bowl, cover it, and allow to steep overnight.

-5. Strain and fill it in a clean spray bottle.
+5. Strain and fill it in a clean spray bottle; if you like, add mild biodegradable soap to increase adherence.
 Your organic garlic water pesticide is ready!

-6. Store in refrigerator when not in use.
+6. Store in the refrigerator when not in use, but remember that it won’t last after a few days.

-The solution also works well to repel rats, rabbits, elk, deer, and voles.
+The solution also repels rats, rabbits, elk, deer, and voles well.

 How to Use a Garlic Water Pesticide